59th Street–Columbus Circle station: 2000s to present

 In 2002, as part of the construction of the nearby Hearst Tower, the Hearst Corporation proposed renovating the station in exchange for permission to include six more stories in its tower.
 Hearst would fund the addition of three elevators: two to the IND and southbound IRT platforms and the third to the northbound IRT platform.
 In addition, the company would construct an entrance, add and relocate stairways, and relocate turnstiles.
 The IRT station's original interiors were listed on the National Register of Historic Places in 2004.
 A renovation of the station started in 2006; the project cost $125 million and included new elevators, artwork, entrances, and finishes.
 As part of the project, two subway entrances opened at the northwest corner of 60th Street and Broadway in 2008, connecting with the downtown IRT platform.
 The IND station's unused express platform was converted to an underpass between the IRT platforms.
 Dattner Architects and WSP Global designed the renovation, which was completed in 2012.

 The MTA announced in early 2014 that it would convert a section of the mezzanine between 57th and 59th Streets into a retail complex called TurnStyle.
 At the time, the station was the seventh-busiest in the system.
 According to MTA real-estate director Jeffrey Rosen, this was the first project where the MTA converted a portion of an older station to retail.
 The MTA initially charged rents of 275 to 425 $/ft2, about one-third the rate of similarly sized above-ground storefronts.
 The TurnStyle complex opened on April 18, 2016.
 TurnStyle's storefronts generally had a higher occupancy rate than those in the surrounding neighborhood; the complex had a 90 percent occupancy rate by 2019, prompting the MTA to consider building similar malls in other stations.
 The market was temporarily closed from March to October 2020 during the COVID-19 pandemic in New York City, although half of the market's 39 storefronts closed permanently as a result of the pandemic.
-By 2024, only one of TurnStyle's original stores remained.
-That year, the escalator entrance at 58th Street was temporarily closed for structural repairs.
-The MTA announced in late 2025 that a customer service center would open at the station.
+Only one of TurnStyle's original stores remained by 2024, and some storeowners reported going days at a time without having any customers at all.
+An escalator entrance at 58th Street was temporarily closed for structural repairs in late 2024, and the MTA announced in late 2025 that a customer service center would open at the station.